-For me meditation is the next step in human evolution.
-Our brain was developed during the time we lived in caves, when we were threatened by sabre-toothed tigers and other hazards.
-It is wired to secure our survival and to look out for dangers around us.
+I personally believe that meditation leads us to the next step in human evolution.
+Our brains developed during the time we lived in caves, when our lives were threatened by sabre-toothed tigers and many other hazards.
+So our brain is wired to secure our survival and to constantly look out for dangers around us.

-So it is still looking out for dangers and is occupied with fears and worries because this used to be a big part of its job.
-It won’t help if we tried to resist worrying or negative thinking.
-Continuing won’t help either.
+It is still looking out for potential dangers more or less all the time and is occupied with worries and fears – because this used to be a big part of its job.
+It wouldn’t work if we tried to resist those worries or negative thinking.
+Neither would it help if we continued this path.

-So if we want to make the shift from surviving to living, we have to make a shift in our brain.
+So if we want to shift from survival mode to a joyful life we have to make that shift in our brain.

 This requires training.

-Meditation is the continuous shift of our focus – over and over again – away from fearful thinking to the present moment.
-Every day.
+Meditation is the best training for this: the continuous shift of focus away from fearful thinking and constant chatter to the present moment, to silence.
+Over and over again.

-This is what we practice in meditation.
-This is what (r)evolutionizes our brain.
+This is the practice of meditation.
+This is what will (r)evolutionize our brain.